-There are many ways how to shop better, and by that, we mean pay less than you have to.
+There are many ways to shop better, and by that, we mean pay less than you have to.
 You may call them tricks, or hacks, or insider information.
-But they are really only knowing what to do, or when or how to do it.
 All have the same in common, though.
 They save you money.
 Who wouldn’t like to save some money, right?
-Well, here are few we know about and would like to share with you. shopping hacks you might want to about when buying online.
+You only need to know what to do or when or how to do it.
+Well, here are a few we know about and would like to share with you.
+Shopping hacks you might want to about when buying online.

 1. Shop from companies that have good Rewards Program

-For online retailers, loyalty is important.
-That’s why so many have loyalty programs, or reward programs.
-For those who offer Store cards or Credit cards, you have to be legally living in the USA.
+For online retailers, loyalty is essential.
+That’s why so many have loyalty programs or reward programs.
+You have to be legally living in the USA for those who offer Store cards or Credit cards.
 We will not talk about those.
-But to join many others, all you usually need is your U.S. address, like the one you have with Shipping Storm, your U.S. phone number, when you can use the one we provide to you, and your email address.
+But to join many others, all you usually need is your US address, like the one you have with Shipping Storm, your US phone number, when you can use the one we provide to you, and your email address.
 And then you can join and start shopping and collecting rewards.
-So next time you will shop, don’t forget to find out what kind of Reward program the store may offer.
+The next time you shop, don’t forget to find out what kind of Reward program the store offers.

 One of the best Rewards Programs offers American Eagle.
-Apart from other perks, they will give you also 15% OFF coupon when you have birthday.
-Which brings us to the point number 2.
+Apart from other perks, they will give you also a 15% OFF coupon when you have a birthday, which brings us to point number 2.

-2. Give them birth date when you are signing up
+2. Give them your birth date when you are signing up

-Most of us are lazy or resent to include our birthdate when we are signing up to websites, but you should take time to provide the information when you are signing up to a respectable shopping website.
-If you are suspicious or just overly private person, you can always change the date a bit.
+Most of us are lazy or resent to include our birthdate when signing up to websites, but you should take time to provide the information when you are signing up to a good shopping website.
+If you are suspicious or just an overly private person, you can always change the date a bit.
 But providing some date may pay off.
-Many companies offer some kind of special offers, discount codes or even free “Birthday Freebies” gifts for your birthday so this is one of easiest shopping hacks to help you get free or cheaper stuff once a year.
-Well, this is not really “every time” hack, but it’s good, so we included it here.
+Many companies offer special offers, discount codes, or even free “Birthday Freebies” gifts for your birthday, so this is one of the easiest shopping hacks to help you get free or cheaper stuff once a year.
+Well, this is not an “every time” hack, but it’s okay, so we included it here.

 3. Choose the right website

-There are so many stores out there and often they sell the same items for a quite different prices.
-It’s often hard to find the best store to shop from.
+There are so many stores out there, and often they sell the same items for entirely different prices.
+It’s often hard to find the best store to shop.
 Sometimes the price is not the criteria to choose right.
 Pay attention to other things, too.
 Some stores have relatively expensive shipping fees even for domestic shipments, while others ship for free.
-Some have great Return policies and some bad ones.
-When shopping on Amazon or eBay, it is recommended to buy from sellers with great ratings only.
+Some have generous Return policies and some bad ones.
+When shopping on Amazon or eBay, we recommend buying from sellers with excellent ratings only.

 4. Compare prices